 Filter for all schools where the institutional aid freshman received averaged $15,000 or more (column: Avg Amount of Institutional Grants for Freshman).

-Reason: Institutional aid includes both merit and need-based aid.
-Anything less than $15,000 probably means smaller awards for merit aid if the school is making any sort of serious attempt to meet students actual demonstrated need.
+Reason: As I pointed out in step one, institutional aid includes both merit and need-based aid.
+Anything less than $15,000 probably means smaller awards for merit scholarships if the school is making any sort of serious attempt to meet students actual demonstrated need.
+You need both numbers since you’re looking for schools award the most merit scholarships to the most students.

 You select using the same process as before.
 I wanted to show this screen because you can now see that a filter exists on the % Freshman Receiving Institutional Aid column.